 5.4 Purpose:

-The purpose is to enable manufacturers and operators to more easily design and deploy access networks based on IEEE 802 technologies, guide the developers of extensions to the existing standards in support of a unified access network, and to extend the applicability of IEEE 802 standards into new deployment domains by specifying the functions of the IEEE 802 technologies when deployed in access networks.
+This specification enables manufacturers and operators to more easily design and deploy access networks based on IEEE 802 technologies, guides the developers of extensions to the existing standards in support of a unified access network, and extends the applicability of IEEE 802 standards into new deployment domains by specifying the functions of the IEEE 802 technologies when deployed in access networks.

 5.5 Need for the Project:

 For heterogeneous networks, user terminals may have to support multiple network interfaces, multiple network access technologies, and multiple network subscriptions.
-The project will generate a recommended practice to deploy IEEE 802 protocols for building access networks enabling such functionalities.
+The project will generate a recommended practice to deploy IEEE 802 data link technologies in an access network enabling such heterogeneity.

-Today, there are a number of differing networks for connecting a variety of differing devices, such as Smart Grid, Home Automation or Internet of Things.
-However, new deployments continue to suffer from common well known networking issues, such as service control, security and provisioning.
-This project will help to unify the different interfaces, enabling sharing of network control, use of software defined network (SDN) principles, and eventually bringing down the barriers to new network technologies, and to new network operators and service providers.
+Modern heterogeneous networks, for applications such as Smart Grid, Home Automation, and Internet of Things, suffer from limitations in service control, security and provisioning.
+This project will help to unify the support of different interfaces, enabling sharing of network control and use of software defined network (SDN) principles, thereby lowering the barriers to new network technologies, to new network operators, and to new service providers.
 5.6 Stakeholders for the Standard:

 IEEE 802 Working Groups, network operators, service providers, network equipment manufacturers, consumer electronic device manufacturers, standards developers